Maple syrup mystery smell: History

-Reports of the event are said to have begun in the fall of 2005, as first reported by Gothamist and continued sporadically into early 2009.
+The smell was first reported on by the blog Gothamist in the fall of 2005 and continued sporadically into early 2009.

-New Yorkers feared the sweet smell was a form of chemical warfare.
+Some New Yorkers feared the sweet smell was a form of chemical warfare.
 The scent was eventually traced to its source, a Frutarom Industries Ltd. factory in northern New Jersey, which was processing fenugreek seeds, commonly used in maple syrup substitutes.
 This source was traced through a collaborative process between the citizens of New York City, the city's 311 system, the New York City Office of Emergency Management, the New York City Department of Environmental Protection, and a working group which gathered and analyzed atmospheric data.

 Popular culture

-The Maple Syrup event was featured, without mentioning it by name, in "30 Rock" Season 2, Episode 6 ("Somebody to Love"), which aired on November 15, 2007.
+The incidents were alluded to without name in a 30 Rock Season 2, Episode 6 ("Somebody to Love"), which aired on November 15, 2007.
 The episode begins with multiple characters (Liz, Tracy and Jack) smelling maple syrup.
 Jack Donaghy likens the smell to a chemical weapon called "Northrax" that the US supposedly sold to the Saudis in the 1980s, which smells just like maple syrup.
-This leads into the episode’s main plot, in which Liz suspects a new Middle Eastern neighbor (Fred Armisen) is a terrorist.
+This leads into the episode's main plot, in which Liz suspects a new Middle Eastern neighbor (Fred Armisen) is a terrorist.